cscribn/README-finance/README.md

 * Max out each year.
 * Keep family deductible in cash, invest the rest.
 * Claims can be submitted in years other than when expense incurred.
+Receipt required.
   * As long as an HSA was open in the expense year.
 * In emergency, can be withdrawn subject to income tax + 20% tax.
 * At 65, can be withdrawn for non-medical expenses (you still pay taxes, no penalties).